 #113.
 Gold was the first metal worked by humans, since it is found in streambeds in a pure state, and is soft and malleable.

 #114.
 The Greek legend of Jason and the Golden Fleece was likely inspired by the practice of ancient people in the Caucuses placing unshorn sheepskin in streambeds to capture particles of placer gold.

 #115.
 The oldest known hand-worked gold objects are large numbers of gold funerary goods dating from 4600 BCE to 4300 BCE discovered at the site of the pre-Bronze Age city of Varna, in Bulgaria.

 #117.
-The ancient Egyptians made gold leaf as thin as one micron for gilding decorations and statues.
+The ancient Egyptians made gold leaf in thin sheets as small as one micron for gilding decorations and statues.